synzen/MonitoRSS/README.md

 7. `filters`: (Optional) The bot will then only send feeds to Discord if the feed has any of the words defined in these filters.
    * There are four filters available: `title`, `description`, `summary` and `author` - they are added as properties of `filters`.
-   * For each filter, they can be a string or an array (`["filter one!", "two"]`) to specify more than one word/phrase.
+   * For each filter, they must be an array (`["filter one!", "two"]`).
 For a feed to pass the filters - if any word/phrase defined in any of the filter categories are found (case-insensitive) in the message, it will pass the filter and be sent to Discord.
    * In addition to the above, another object can be made - `subscribedRoles` (not the same as #6).
 Here you can define role-specific filters that will determine when they will be mentioned instead of global mentioning as in #6.
 If manually added, global subscriptions will override this.
 Otherwise, Discord commands will automatically remove one or the other when setting global or filter-specific role subscriptions.
 (More details to be added)

 8. `embedMessage`: (Optional) Define a custom embed message to go along with the text message.